3BioCompBio/AcidSphingomyelinase/README.md

 - Aromatic: 1 if both or neither wild-type and mutant residues are aromatic, else 0

 ## NiemannPick.AllVariants.csv
-This file contains the 309 exomic single nucleotide variants extracted from Uniprot, ClinVar and INPDR.
+This file contains the 309 missense SMPD1 variants extracted from Uniprot, ClinVar and INPDR, their annotations in the different databases and their mutant and wild-type allele frequencies when available.
+The residue numbering used in this file (and only this file), is the UniProt numbering.
+An additional column indicates the corresponding numbering in the PDB file 5i81 when the residue is part of the 3D structure

-Those variants are described in term of their annotations in the different databases and their mutant and wild-type allele frequencies when available.
+- Mutation: The mutation descriptor mapped to uniprot sequence numbering

-- MutName: The mutation descriptor mapped to uniprot sequence numbering
+- PDBMutation: The mutation descriptor mapped to structure sequence numbering, when mapping is possible.
 - UniprotAnnotation: The annotation of this variant in Uniprot database.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A), NPDB causing (B) or not available (NA)
 - ClinVarAnnotation: The annotation of this variant in ClinVar database.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A), NPDB causing (B) or not available (NA)
 - InpdrAnnotation: The annotation of this variant in the INPDR database.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A), NPDB causing (B) or not available (NA)